-Students who complete only the courses required for the major including an area of emphasis qualify for a Certificate in Networking, Security and System Administration in that area of emphasis.
+Students who complete only the courses required for the major including an area of emphasis qualify for a Certificate in Networking, Security and System Administration - Enterprise System Administration.
 An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar.